-ASD's WMIS is the IT infrastructure that facilitates ADvantage Program services.
-The services provided to every ADvantage consumer must be authorized by OKDHS and this system the authorizes and tracks services.
-Although the existing system has been used since the ADvantage Program started in 1994, OKDHS has continued its extensive efforts this year to review and redesign the system, chiefly evaluating whether an "off the shelf" product could be a better (time, cost, etc.) option than a fully customized redesign.
+Aging Services'(AS) WMIS is the IT infrastructure that facilitates ADvantage Program services.
+The services provided to every ADvantage consumer must be authorized by DHS and this system authorizes and tracks services.
+Although the existing system has been used since the ADvantage Program started in 1994, DHS has continued its extensive efforts this year to review and redesign the system.
+A Request for Proposal was publically posted November 19, 2014 using the PIPS methodology.
 More than 20,000 people each year rely on these services as an alternative to nursing home care.
-The redesign will also include a new "provider portal" access for service delivery providers which will virtually eliminate the transmittal of paper documents by mail or fax, thus improving the delivery of services and creating a greater process efficiency.
+The redesign is anticipated to include a new "provider portal" access for service delivery providers which will virtually eliminate the transmittal of paper documents by mail or fax, thus improving the delivery of services and creating a greater process efficiency.
 It will also improve quality assurance and reporting functions which will enhance quality and accountability.